-At ClearView Social, we've observed among our own user base a consistent 36% increase in clicks when images are included.
-Our old model standard for handling images was based on LinkedIn's 180 x 110 pixels model which are great for LinkedIn and thumbnails, but images for Facebook and Twitter look better at higher resolutions in a larger size.
-ClearView Social now supports images up to 10 Mb in file size and 540 x 330 in pixels to showcase more vibrant photos all around!
+At Clearview Social, we've observed among our own user base a consistent 36% increase in clicks when images are included.
+Our old model standard for handling images was based on LinkedIn's 575x300 pixels model (this recommendation was updated on 2/1/2019) which are great for LinkedIn and thumbnails, but images for Facebook and Twitter look better at higher resolutions in a larger size.
+ClearView Social now supports images up to 10 Mb in file size and 575x300 in pixels to showcase more vibrant photos all around!

-All articles shared through ClearView Social may include and image.
+All articles shared through ClearView Social should include an image.
 Images can be uploaded 1 of 2 ways: manually through the share modal or automatically through the RSS feed or link the article was pulled from.

 Manually Uploading an Image